siddhantbhagat8/recipe-calorie-prediction/README.md

 |---------------- | --------------- | ------------------ | ----------------- |
 |Random Forest    | R-squared       | 0.9899919142508882 | 0.9788770164864619|
 |Linear Regression| R-squared       | 0.9728244840452863 | 0.9718240324704646|

+## Fairness Analysis

+### Group Definition
+- **Group X**: Recipes submitted before 2013.
+- **Group Y**: Recipes submitted in 2013 or later.

+### Evaluation Metric
+- The chosen evaluation metric for this analysis is the **Root Mean Squared Error (RMSE)**.
+It quantifies the difference between the predicted and actual calorie values, making it suitable for assessing model accuracy across different groups.

+### Hypotheses
+- **Null Hypothesis**: The model predicts calorie content with equal accuracy for recipes submitted before and after 2013, indicating no bias in prediction based on the year of submission.
+- **Alternative Hypothesis**: The model's accuracy in predicting calorie content significantly differs for recipes submitted before 2013 compared to those submitted from 2013 onward, suggesting a potential bias in prediction based on the year of submission.

+### Test Statistic and Significance Level
+- The test statistic used is the absolute difference in RMSE between Group X and Group Y.
+- The significance level is set at 0.05.

+### Permutation Test and P-value
+- A permutation test was performed to evaluate the fairness of the model.
+The model used to make predictions in the permutation test was the same RandomForestRegressor model that I obtained in the Final Model section.
+It contains the same column transformations and the same pipeline The p-value obtained from this test is **0.825**.

+### Conclusion
+- With a p-value of 0.825, I **fail to reject** the null hypothesis.
+This is considerably higher than our significance level of 0.05, I do not find sufficient evidence to reject the null hypothesis.
+This outcome suggests that, based on our dataset and analysis, there is no strong statistical indication of bias in the model's calorie predictions with respect to the year of recipe submission.
+However, it's important to acknowledge that statistical tests have limitations and cannot conclusively prove the absence of bias.
+Further investigations, possibly with different methodologies or additional data, could provide more insights.